NKI-AI/fastslide/README.md

 - **jpeg-compressor**: from [richgel999/jpeg-compressor](https://github.com/richgel999/jpeg-compressor) by richgel999

   - Licensed under: Public domain
   - Used for: Alternative JPEG decompression, required in WASM builds.

 - **thread-pool**: from [bshoshany/thread-pool](https://github.com/bshoshany/thread-pool) by Barak Shoshany

   - Licensed under: MIT License
   - Used for: Creating thread pool for decoding, etc.

+- **libisyntax**: from [amspath/libisyntax](https://github.com/pvalkema/libisyntax) by Pieter Valkema

+  - Licensed under: BSD-2 License
+  - Used for: iSyntax decoding
+  - Modifications: Library has been stripped to the minimal requirements

 Several other libraries are used, but these are dynamically (or statically where appropriate) linked.